Tim Gautreaux

-Timothy Martin Gautreaux (born 1947 in Morgan City, Louisiana) is a novelist and short story writer.
+Timothy Martin Gautreaux (born 1947 in Morgan City, Louisiana) is an American novelist and short story writer.

 His writing has appeared in The New Yorker, Best American Short Stories, The Atlantic, Harper's, and GQ.
 His novel The Next Step in the Dance won the 1999 SEBA Book Award.
 His novel The Clearing won the 1999 Southern Independent Booksellers Alliance SIBA Book Award and the 2003 Mid-South Independent Booksellers Association Award.
 He also won the 2005 John Dos Passos Prize.

-Gautreaux also authored Same Place, Same Things and Welding with Children — collections of short stories.
+Gautreaux also authored Same Place, Same Things and Welding with Children – collections of short stories.
 His 2009 novel The Missing was described as his "best yet" by New Orleans Times-Picayune book editor Susan Larson in a featured article.

 Gautreaux notes that his family's blue-collar background has been a significant influence on his writing.
 His father was a tugboat captain, and his grandfather was a steamboat engineer.
 Given those influences, he says, "I pride myself in writing a 'broad-spectrum' fiction, fiction that appeals to both intellectuals and blue-collar types.
 Many times I've heard stories of people who don't read short stories, or people who have technical jobs, who like my fiction."